 However when your aerobic foundation is weak, excess anaerobic exercise can break you in the form of injuries, fatigue, chronic inflammation and weight gain.

 I see this pattern frequently in my female patients who fail to lose weight and may actually gain weight despite attending multiple exercise classes a week.
 Their well intentioned efforts to work harder in order to burn more fat are completely backfiring since their bodies are constantly in the higher stress anaerobic zone which over time can produce more hunger, increased fat storage, fatigue, pain in joints and muscles, and even depression since such efforts often lead to no beneficial results.
 Torturing your body 4-5 days a week with intense exercise and then watching the needle on your weigh scale move up instead of down can be highly discouraging.

 On a side note, I am a fan of most personal trainers but some unnecessarily push clients into anaerobic zones on a regular basis.
 Same with well-intentioned exercise class instructors who may yell at you to keep up or work harder.
-In both cases I would rather have you listen to your own heart rate over an exercise professional who likely doesn’t have much insight into the aerobic capacity of each participant.
+In both cases I would rather have you listen to your own heart rate over an exercise professional who likely doesn't have much insight into the aerobic capacity or physical limitations of each participant.
 He or she may also be an avid member of the pro-anaerobic exercise only camp.

 Again, it's all about balancing both sides of your metabolism and working on the the side that may be intrinsically weaker.
 I've noticed that individuals who have good aerobic endurance tend to do more endurance workouts, but could benefit with some anaerobic activities and vice versa.